whemmingsson/p5shapes/README.md

 Static groups are containers with a fixed position, but also a fixed width and height.
 That means that shapes added to this type of group will be scaled down to fit within the container.

+## Styling
+This addon includes an object refered to as a *style*.
+A style can be applied to any shape, but not to groups.
+A style consits of several different properties to change the following:

+1. Background color
+2. Border color
+3. Border thickness

+The style objects also makes it possible to apply the forementioned properties when the shape is either hovered on by the mouse or clicked on.

 ## Interactivity
 The main goal with this addon is to make it easier to create shapes on the canvas the user can interact with.
 To make any shape act as a button, the shape must be registered.